Pittsford, New York

-Pittsford is a town in Monroe County, New York.
+Pittsford is an incorporated town in Monroe County, New York.
 A suburb of Rochester, its population was 30,617 at the time of the 2020 census.

-The Town of Pittsford (formerly part of the town of Northfield) was settled in 1789 and incorporated in 1796.
-The Village of Pittsford was incorporated in 1827.
-It was named by Colonel Caleb Hopkins, War of 1812 hero and subsequently Pittsford Town Supervisor, for the town of his birth, Pittsford, Vermont.
+Formerly part of the town of Northfield, Pittsford was settled in 1789 and incorporated in 1796.
+The village of Pittsford was incorporated in 1827.
+It was named by Colonel Caleb Hopkins, War of 1812 hero and subsequently Pittsford town supervisor, for the town of his birth, Pittsford, Vermont.

 The Erie Canal passes through the town.